ductoman16/DoNotMock.NET/README.md

 # DoNotMock.NET

 A .NET implementation of the `[DoNotMock]` attribute with built-in Roslyn analyzer, inspired by Google's "Error Prone" tool.
-This attribute helps enforce proper test double usage by marking types that should not be mocked in tests.
+This attribute encourages usage of higher-fidelity test doubles by pointing developers to existing alternatives to mocking particular classes.

 ## Inspiration